appsdothingsiguess/claudeusagewin_overlay/README.md

 # Claude Usage Monitor for Windows

+> [!NOTE]
+> Forked from https://github.com/sr-kai/claudeusagewin but with WinForms and WPF stripped out so we can use NativeAOT.
+There is no longer a GUI, only system tray icons.

-Monitor your Claude Code rate limits in real time right from your Windows system tray.
+Monitor Claude Code from your Windows system tray.

 A native Windows tray app that shows your Claude usage at a glance.

 Lightweight single EXE, no installation, no Electron, no Python.

-Works with both **Claude Code native for Windows** and **Claude Code in WSL**.
+Works with **Claude Code native for Windows** or **Claude Code in WSL**.

-Rate limits are shared across claude.ai, Claude Code, and its IDE extensions, so you always know how much of your session and weekly limits you have left.

 ![Claude Usage Screenshot](image.png)